idealparable/BibleQ/HowToRead.md

 I have noted before that there is a parallelism here that sets up darkness and the Spirit in question.
 As said previously:

-[[What was over the water?
+<blockquote>|What was over the water?
 It's unclear if there was air yet; that may be what was primarily added on Day 2, but in any case, we do know two things above the water, as the parallelism shows:

 ||darkness|was|on|the surface of|the deep|
 |(and)|God's Spirit|was|hovering over|the surface of|the waters|

 In other words, the Spirit was dark -- not shining, not making light yet.

-This in turn means that the Spirit of God / God's Spirit, the Holy Spirit was the source of light in the next few verses!]]
+This in turn means that the Spirit of God / God's Spirit, the Holy Spirit was the source of light in the next few verses!|</blockquote>

 Keep in mind that the format in Hebrew is confirmed abundantly to be that of the historical narration genre.
 Structures like this might be mistaken for a justification for calling Genesis 1 poetry.
 This is a misunderstanding of how genre classification, and more fundamentally, the language culture in general, worked.